vvdleun/audiostreamerscrobbler/README.md

 ## Warning: ALPHA version

 This program is not ready for prime time yet, it's under heavy development.
-At this time it can only monitor 1 chosen BlueSound device and the program does not handle all scrobbler service errors well (it should no longer crash when errors occur, though and handle many error situations correctly).
+At this time it can only monitor 1 chosen BlueSound device ~~and the program does not handle all scrobbler service errors well (it should no longer crash when errors occur, though and handle many error situations correctly).~~ *UPDATE*: the program should now react correctly to errors that occur during scrobbling.
+As discussed later, it has a buffer that will be filled with scrobbles that could not be scrobbled successfully (but only if the error is thought to be recoverable later) and the program will try to scrobble those songs periodically.

 Note that the program uses the undocumented LSDP protocol to detect BlueSound players that are powered on.
 I could only test it with my BlueSound player, which is the built-in streamer (internal BlueOS 2 MDC upgrade card) in my - lovely! - NAD C368 amplifier.
 Therefore I don't know yet whether it will work on other players, like BlueSound's more popular wi-fi speakers, or their Node range of products.

+## Development News

+* 16th of April 2018: Improved the handling of scrobbler errors, as dictated by Last FM's AudioScrobbler 2.0 API specifications

 ## Description